 - Does your ex have the ability to pay for both attorneys?

 Simply put, if your ex has access to more money than you and has the ability to pay for counsel of both parties, you are likely to receive an award of attorney’s fees and costs.
+Even if the money they make is from a separate business.

 In most cases, the request must be made by motion on notice or by an order to show cause, which should include supporting materials, such as a current Income and Expense Declaration and a declaration describing the factors set out in Family Code §4320.